Welfare Info

 What is 7(a) Small Business Loan?

-7(a) loans are the most basic and most used type loan of the Small Business Administration's (SBA) business loan programs.
-It's name comes from section 7(a) of the Small Business Act, which authorizes the agency to provide business loans to American small businesses.
+The 7(a) loan program is SBA’s primary program for providing financial assistance to small businesses and is the most widely used loan program of the Small Business Administration's (SBA) business loan programs.
+Its name comes from section 7(a) of the Small Business Act, which authorizes the agency to provide loan guarantees to participating SBA lenders that work directly with American small businesses.
+Small business applicants work directly with a participating SBA lender and not with SBA.
 The loan program is designed to assist for-profit businesses that are not able to get other financing from other resources.

 Program Requirements

-For more detailed eligibility requirements, please visit the 7(a) Loan Program Eligibility page.
+For more information, please visit SBA’s 7(a) Loan Program Quick Overview page.

 Application Details